kildel/viewComicSupport/README.md

 # viewComicSupport
-ease to use see comic book in mac os
+easy to use when see comic book in mac os